Yurik72/ESPHap/README.md

 Many thanks to [Mixiaoxiao](https://github.com/Mixiaoxiao)  to give a hint for ESP8266 to stop watchdog and some functions with lower memory usage

-# Build instruction
+# Short Build instruction

-Before usage your Arduino enviropment should be prepared to works with ESP32 and/or ESP8266.
+1. Prepare Arduino enviropment  to works with ESP32 and/or ESP8266.

-This library (ESPHAP) should be located under the  standart Arduino libraries folder.
-You can install this from the library manager or clone sources.
+2. Install this libary (EspHap) from the library manager or clone sources to the Arduino library folder named EspHap.

+3. Extract the content of the [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar)  to the Arduino Libraries folder named "wolfssl"

+#  wolfssl manual preparation

+This section is describes more technical details for professional users if they have already wolfssl installed.
-Library is depends from  the [wolfssl](https://github.com/wolfSSL)  and you need to have wolfssl library as well in the library folder , but it requires some preparation before usage...
+[wolfssl](https://github.com/wolfSSL)    requires some preparation before usage...

 ## For ESP32